Scroll to content

 Staff increased knowledge in KS1 gym

-3.4 PE specialist teacher to outline whole school assessment for PE
+3.4 PE specialist teacher to create whole school assessment for PE

 £0